Sajjaddoodabi/eshop_project/README.md

 # eshop_project

-a django base online shop site main page with header is all dynamic costume sliders , sliders for most viewed products, most visited products and ... , footer with dynamic box and links, there is a site setting in that you can dynamicly costume your setting such as logo , name , address, phone, link boxes and links in footer , copy right text and ... account page with edit information page, previous basket details and all order details , login and log out page , resset password page, forget password page, emali service
+a django base online shop site using sqlite as the database main page with header is all dynamic costume sliders , sliders for most viewed products, most visited products and ... , footer with dynamic box and links, there is a site setting in that you can dynamicly costume your setting such as logo , name , address, phone, link boxes and links in footer , copy right text and ... account page with edit information page, previous basket details and all order details , login and log out page , resset password page, forget password page, emali service